nidium/Nidium/README.md

 ## Building nidium

 To build nidium you need at least 5.7GB of disk space.
-A build from scratch could take 30 to 90 minutes, depending of the speed of your computer.
+A build from scratch may take 30 to 90 minutes, depending of the speed of your computer.

 On a debian based system, a few commands will get you started.